Extinction Rebellion roadblock

 North Greenwich to Greenwich, Thu 18 Oct 2018

-Together (for at least part of the way before one got lost) I walked
+Together (for at least part of the way before one got lost) I

-of Greenwich along the riverside path before going for
+to the centre of Greenwich along the riverside path before going for

 a meal and then on to a friend's book launch on the Isle of Dogs.

-I first walked along here back in 1980, and have done so a number of times
+I first walked along here back in 1980, and have done so a number of

-as the old wharves are being replaced by luxury flats.
+been closed as the old wharves are being replaced by luxury flats.
 It

 is still an interesting walk, though it has lost virtually all of the

 industrial interest it once had.
 A River Thames that is rapidly

 a sad state, but there still remain some liminal landscapes and

 The pictures, many taken through fences like that above, are a

 No More Grenfells - Make Tower Blocks Safe